osterbergmarcus/osterbergmarcus.github.io/_posts/2016-04-13-statelessFunctionComponentsInReact.markdown

 Check out the <a href="http://codepen.io/osterbergmarcus/pen/pyprzm" target="_new">demo</a> to see full example.
 <br/>
 <br/>
-I hope you found <i>this</i> article helpful and feel free to comment below.
+I hope you found this helpful, feel free to share your insights or comments below.
 <br/>
 <br/>
 Enjoy your code.